MIna-Maher/sample-go-ecs-tf-codePipeline/README.md

 ### Intro

-- This sample app is built using go language and is deployed on AWS ECS fargate service.
+- This sample app is built using go language and deployed on AWS ECS fargate service.
 - AWS resources are created with IAC using terraform.
 - Automated pipeline through AWS CodePipeline, CodeBuild and CodeDeploy.